KaliyevArsen/Jarvis/README.md

 To use Jarvis, simply say "Hey Jarvis" followed by your command.
 For example, if you want to know the weather, say "Jarvis the weather".

 To view a list of available commands, say "Jarvis, what can you do?"

+### If you are not Russian-speaking

+in "words.py" file translate the keys into your language

 ## Contact